chihane/CountdownButton/README.md

 Here are several attributes supported in current version:

     <mlxy.countdownbutton.CountdownButton
         app:countdown="10"              		<!-- total countdown time -->
         app:disableOnCountdown="true"   		<!-- if the button will be disabled when countdown starts -->
         app:interval="1"                		<!-- interval between CountdownButton updates its text -->
         app:prefix="Retry in "          		<!-- prefix of the button text when counting down -->
         app:startOnClick="true"         		<!-- if countdown starts right after button clicked -->
         app:suffix=" second(s)"         		<!-- suffix of the button text when counting down -->
+		app:keepCountingDownInBackground="true" <!-- to avoid sms bomb etc. -->
         app:timeUnit="second" />        		<!-- yes, time unit -->

 ##In code

-Instantiate a instance by `findViewById()` or Constructor and configure like this:
+Instantiate a instance by `findViewById()` or Constructor and configure with these APIs:

     countdownButton.setPrefix("I'm prefix");
     countdownButton.setSuffix("I'm suffix");